Last Updated: 02-04-2026

 *Notice

-Webmin doesn't recognize the FreeBSD ZFS filesystem, so it doesn't report a disk.
+Webmin doesn't recognize the FreeBSD ZFS filesystem, so it doesn't report a disk, which is no problem anyway.

 openssl dhparam -out dh2048_param.pem 2048